-SARA Scheduje
+SARA Schedule

-Schedule 1: is the official list of species that are classified as extripated, endangered, threatened, and of special concern

-Schedule 2: species field in Schedule 2 are species that had been designated as endangered or threatened, and have yet to be re-assessed by COSEWIC using revised union.
-Once these species have been in-assessed, they may be considered for inclusion in Schedule 1.

-Schedule 3: species listed in Schedule 3 are species that had been designated as special concern, and have yet to be re-assessed by COSEWIC using revised criteria, Once these species have been re-assessed, they may be considered for inclusion in Schedule 1.
+Schedule 1: is the official is of species list are classified as exirpated, endangered, threaterned, and of special concern Schedule 2: species listed in Schedule 2: are species that had seen despited as endangered or inclusion in Schedule 2: Schedule 3: species listed in Schedule 3: are species that and seen despited as endangered or inclusion in Schedule 1: Schedule 3: species listed in Schedule 3: are species that and seen despited as estual and are more than the reasonable by COSEWIC using revised criteria.
+Once these species have been re-assessed.
+Here may be considered for inclusion in Schedule 1: Schedule 3: species listed in Schedule 3: are species listed and endancember as social and endancember with be the measured chima.
+Once these species have been re-assessed.
+Here may be considered for inclusion in Schedule 1:

-The Act distabilishes Schedule 1 as the official list of wildlife species of risk.
-However, please note that while Schedule 1 ists a species that are extripated, endangered, threatened and of special concern, the prohibitions do not apply to species of special concern.
+The Act establishes Schedule 1 as the official list of wildlife species at risk.
+However, please note that while Schedule 1 lists species that are extrapted, endancered threatened and of special concern, the prohibitions do not apply to species of special concern.